-Jenny Brown didn’t know that her implants had ruptured, but a scan showed that her PiP implant on her right side had burst, leaking silicone into her body.
+Scans are essential – for example, our client Jenny Brown didn’t know that her implants had ruptured, but a scan showed that her PiP implant on her right side had burst, leaking silicone into her body.
 She’s recently had an operation to remove the implants.
-Find out more about Jenny’s story here - SCOTTISH PiP VICTIM TELLS OF RUPTURE “NIGHTMARE” .
+Find out more about Jenny’s story here - SCOTTISH PiP VICTIM TELLS OF RUPTURE “NIGHTMARE”.

-If you are a victim of the PiP implants scandal, you have the legal right to make a no win no fee compensation claim to cover any costs of scans, removal and replacement as well as the pain and suffering you have been through.
-Call our free advice line to find out your rights on 0800 0891331.
+If you are a victim of the PiP implants scandal, you have the legal right to make a no win no fee compensation claim to cover the costs of any scans, removal and replacement of the implant, and also the pain and suffering you have been through.

 If you received your implant through the NHS you should contact your GP to arrange your scan.
 If you received your implant through a private clinic, you will need to contact them to make the arrangements.